EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 <b>Times NIC became muted (ErrMtd)</b>
 Number of times the specified interface stopped transmitting and receiving packets due to MAC moves between ports.

+<b>Receive CRC errors (ErrRxCRC)</b>
+Number of packets received with the wrong checksum by the specified interface since the NetScaler appliance was started or the interface statistics were cleared.
+This indicates the number of Jabber frames received instead of CRC errors on the 10G data ports of NetScaler 12000-10G platform and the data ports of NetScaler MPX 15000 and 17000 platforms.

 <b>Interface Alias (IntfAlias)</b>
 Alias Name for the Interface